katia-e/0-stor/benchmark/README.md

 `Benchmark client` collects benchmark information while writing to or reading from `zstor` servers.
 The client config includes both `zstor` config and parameters of the benchmark. `Benchmark client` is called from `benchmark orchestrator`.

-To use `zstore benchmark` independently run
+To use `zstor benchmark` independently run
 ``` bash
 zstorbench -C config.yaml --out-benchmark benchmark.yaml
 ```